JaneliaSciComp/modular-devices/documentation/standalone/README.md

 <img src="standalone_06.jpg" width="640">

-* Press the encoder button again to change the current interactive variable back to the device method (in the upper left corner of the screen).
+* Press the encoder button again to change the current interactive variable back to the device method (the blinking cursor back in the upper left corner of the screen).

 <img src="standalone_07.jpg" width="640">